This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Central to the story is Cora, a married mom of toddler twins.
 She lost her sister, Maggie, in a tragic accident years earlier, and still has trouble dealing with that loss.
 The loss of Maggie also greatly affected her mother, Sarah, and friend, Jade.
 The current emotions and actions of these women can be traced back to the night they lost a loved one.

-The suspense part of the story comes from Laurel’s missing daughter.
+The suspense part of We Were Mothers comes from Laurel’s missing daughter.
 There are, of course, other events going on, but it seems one missing college student starts the unraveling process.

-Some of the topics throughout the book deal with motherhood, domestic abuse, and adultery.
+Some of the topics throughout We Were Mothers deal with motherhood, domestic abuse, and adultery.
 A good read for fans of family drama and suspense.
 This book does have a bit of a slow start, and I wasn’t completely satisfied with the ending, but it was still a good, light read.